Zig-Zag32/CPSC-415-01-Project/README.md

 ## Possible Microservices

-1. REST food item service, with CRUD operations for the current kitchen stock*
+- [ ] REST food item service, with CRUD operations for the current kitchen stock - George*
-2. REST recipe service, with CRUD operstions for the recipe book*
+- [ ] REST recipe service, with CRUD operstions for the recipe book - Ibsa*
-3. Shopping list generator, based on current kitchen stock, possibly powered by an LLM
+- [ ] Shopping list generator, based on current kitchen stock, possibly powered by an LLM - Jeff
-4. Recipe recommender based on current kitchen stock
+- [ ] Recipe recommender based on current kitchen stock

 Database module will store user data on the cloud